 The law establishes that all workers are entitled to paid time off on holidays.
-In Peru, these holidays are January 1 (New Year), movable holidays (Holy Thursday and Good Friday), May 1 (Labor Day), June 29 (Feast of Saints Peter and Paul),

-July 28 and 29 (National Holidays), August 30 (Feast of Saint Rose of Lima), October 8 (Battle of Angamos), November 1 (All Saints' Day), December 8 (the Immaculate Conception), and December 25 (Christmas).
+In Peru, these holidays are January 1 (New Year), movable holidays (Holy Thursday and Good Friday), May 1 (Labor Day), June 29 (Feast of Saints Peter and Paul), July 28 and 29 (National Holidays), August 6 (Battle of Junín), August 30 (Feast of Saint Rose of Lima), October 8 (Battle of Angamos), November 1 (All Saints' Day), December 8 (the Immaculate Conception), December 9 (Battle of Ayacucho), and December 25 (Christmas).